 Design flair is the skill of doing something unjustifiable yet perfect.
 Togo Murano had it.
 Luigi Moretti had it.
 Asnago Vender had it.
 These mullions are from a 1969 mixed use building of theirs.
 It was to be one of their largest, and one of their last.
 There’s no reason why these mullions should have this pattern rather than any other.
 I notice a square, and another square, and perhaps a few golden rectangles but it is not intended to be clever, or probably even noticed.
 It is simply like this and it is good.

-Design flair is nothing more than the sense of knowing when it’s okay to do something unjustifiable, and when to stop.
+Design flair is nothing more than the sense of knowing when it’s okay to do something unjustifiable, and when not to.

 • • •